Masjid al-Haram: Ottoman era

-Saudi era
+The Saudi era

 First Saudi expansion

-The first major renovation under the Saudi kings was done between 1955 and 1973.
+The first major renovation under the Saudi kings was done between 1955 and 1976.
 In this renovation, four more minarets were added, the ceiling was refurnished, and the floor was replaced with artificial stone and marble.
 The Mas'a gallery (As-Safa and Al-Marwah) is included in the Mosque, via roofing and enclosures.
 During this renovation many of the historical features built by the Ottomans, particularly the support columns, were demolished.

 On 20 November 1979, the Great Mosque was seized by extremist insurgents who called for the overthrow of the Saudi dynasty.
 They took hostages and in the ensuing siege hundreds were killed.
 These events came as a shock to the Islamic world, as violence is strictly forbidden within the mosque.

 Second Saudi expansion

 The second Saudi renovations under King Fahd, added a new wing and an outdoor prayer area to the mosque.
 The new wing, which is also for prayers, is reached through the King Fahd Gate.
-This extension was performed between 1982 and 1988.
+This extension was performed between 1986 and 1994.

 1987 to 2005 saw the building of more minarets, the erecting of a King's residence overlooking the mosque and more prayer area in and around the mosque itself.
 These developments took place simultaneously with those in Arafat, Mina and Muzdalifah.
 This extension also added 18 more gates, three domes corresponding in position to each gate and the installation of nearly 500 marble columns.
 Other modern developments added heated floors, air conditioning, escalators and a drainage system.

+In addition, the King Fahd expansion includes 6 dedicated prayer halls for people with disabilities.
+These halls have ramps to facilitate entry and exit with wheelchairs, as well as dedicated paths and free electric and manual carts for their use.